 Caravan Coffee Roasters are a great example of a successful chain of coffee shops making an extra income stream from online sales: their online shop sells coffee bags, brewing equipment and even subscriptions.

 If you’ve not sold online before, you’ll need to work a bit harder to make sure people know about it in the run-up to Christmas.
 Marketing channels such as email, social media and pay-per-click advertising can all be useful at bringing traffic to your new offering.
-Have a read of our tips on ecommerce for small businesses to learn more about selling online.
+Have a read of our tips on ecommerce for small businesses to learn more about selling online and buy a domain.